Being cheated on can leave you feeling insecure, hurt your self-esteem, and cause you to develop trust issues.

 Whatever you do, speak to someone about your feelings and don’t bottle up your feelings.

-We recommend the online therapy services from BetterHelp.com where you can speak to an experienced therapist and receive the kind of tailored advice no internet article could ever provide.
+BetterHelp.com is a website where you can speak to an experienced therapist and receive the kind of tailored advice no internet article could ever provide.

 You may also like: